sumant326541/sogeti-test-automation/README.md

 ## Prerequisites

-- Node.js and npm installed on your machine.
+- Ensure Node.js and npm are installed on your machine.
-- code editor (Visual Studio Code - prefered)
+- Use a code editor (Visual Studio Code is preferred).

 ## Installation